 We can find analogies in both schools of thought and belief, and in doing so, we are able to paint a picture of our experience of ourselves and our world as tools of help and emotional healing.
 In this post, I will be speaking about how to deal with stress and anxiety since so much of our lives involves stressors from uncertainty, overwork, social isolation, social distancing, and much more.

 Let’s look at these steps through the eyes of a Buddhist and their view of awakening.
 I would also add emotional healing to the three vehicles of Body, Speech, and Mind.
-In particular, let’s look at how we can use our body, speech, and mind to enhance emotional healing and regain self-empowerment by reducing stress and anxiety.
+In particular, let’s look at how we can use our body, speech, and mind to enhance emotional healing and regain self-empowerment by reducing stress, anxiety, and anxious thoughts.

 Let’s begin a practice of learning how to deal with stress and anxiety…

 Step 1: Can I find unconditional self-acceptance at this moment where I am, as I am?

 This means accepting ourselves as never fully unconditional as human beings.
 We can accept that we are not perfect even as we desire and make an effort to bring ourselves into more spiritual and emotional health.

 How can I use my body to reduce stress and anxiety?
 Do I need a hug?
 Does someone else need a hug?
 Do I need exercise or yoga?
 How can I breathe so that my body aligns with a relaxed nervous system?
 Can I change my diet in any way?
 Can I stretch?
 Can I take a warm bath?
 Can I feel myself in my body?
 What can I do to be more embodied?